-Minimum Qualifications are:
+Minimum Qualifications of Labourwelfare officer are:

-- A University degree. - Degree or Diploma in Social Sciences or Social Work or social welfare from a recognised institute. - Knowledge of local language is essential or language, which is spoken by majority of working class. - According to the legislation, he has to be a head of the department in the organisation.
+- 1. A University degree. - 2.
+Degree or Diploma in Social Sciences or Social Work or social welfare from a recognised institute. - 3.
+Knowledge of local language is essential or language, which is spoken by majority of working class. - 4.
+According to the legislation, he has to be a head of the department in the organisation.